curl/curl/docs/CONTRIBUTE.md

 ### Commit messages

-A short guide to how to write commit messages in the curl project.
+A short guide to how to write git commit messages in the curl project.

     ---- start ----
     [area]: [short line describing the main effect]
            -- empty line --
-    [full description, no wider than 72 columns that describe as much as possible as to why this change is made, and possibly what things it fixes and everything else that is related]
+    [full description, no wider than 72 columns that describes as much as possible as to why this change is made, and possibly what things it fixes and everything else that is related, with unwieldy URLs replaced with references like [0], [1], etc.]
            -- empty line --
-    [Closes/Fixes #1234 - if this closes or fixes a github issue] [Bug: URL to source of the report or more related discussion] [Reported-by: John Doe - credit the reporter] [whatever-else-by: credit all helpers, finders, doers]
+    [[0] URL - Reference to a URL in the description, almost like Markdown;
+        the last numbered reference is followed by an -- empty line -- ] [Follow-up to {shorthash} - if this fixes or continues a previous commit;
+        add a Ref: that commit's PR or issue if it's not a small, obvious fix;
+        followed by an -- empty line -- ]
+    [Bug: URL to the source of the report or more related discussion; use Fixes for GitHub issues instead when that is appropriate] [Approved-by: John Doe - credit someone who approved the PR; if you're committing this for someone else using --author=... you don't need this as you're implicitly approving it by committing] [Authored-by: John Doe - credit the original author of the code; only use this if you can't use "git commit --author=..."]
+    {Signed-off-by: John Doe - we don't use this, but don't bother removing it] [whatever-else-by: credit all helpers, finders, doers; try to use one of the following keywords if at all possible, for consistency:
+        Acked-by:, Assisted-by:, Co-authored-by:, Found-by:, Reported-by:,
+        Reviewed-by:, Suggested-by:, Tested-by:]
+    [Ref: #1234 - if this is related to a GitHub issue or PR, possibly one that has already been closed]
+    [Ref: URL to more information about the commit; use Bug: instead for a reference to a bug on another bug tracker] [Fixes #1234 - if this closes a GitHub issue; GitHub will actually close the issue once this commit is merged] [Closes #1234 - if this closes a GitHub PR; GitHub will actually close the PR once this commit is merged]
     ---- stop ----

 The first line is a succinct description of the change:

  - use the imperative, present tense: "change" not "changed" nor "changes"
- - do not capitalize first letter
+ - do not capitalize the first letter
- - no dot (.) at the end
+ - no period (.) at the end

 The `[area]` in the first line can be `http2`, `cookies`, `openssl` or similar.
 There's no fixed list to select from but using the same "area" as other related changes could make sense.

-Do not forget to use commit --author="" if you commit someone else's work, and make sure that you have your own user and email setup correctly in git before you commit
+Do not forget to use commit --author=... if you commit someone else's work, and make sure that you have your own user and email setup correctly in git before you commit.

+Add whichever header lines as appropriate, with one line per person if more than one person was involved.
+There's no need to credit yourself unless you are using --author=... which hides your identity.
+Don't include people's e-mail addresses in headers to avoid spam, unless they're already public from a previous commit; saying `{userid} on github` is OK.

 ### Write Access to git Repository